Juuanek/PORTFOLIO-LONG-VERSION/README.md

 🔀 Git: Become an Expert in Git & Github - Udemy - Jad Khalili

-🔀 Java MasterClass with Tim Buchalka - Udemy - (in progress)
+🔀 Java MasterClass with Tim Buchalka - Udemy - (**in progress**)

 🔀 Postman - Rest API testing - Udemy - Tester Oprogramowania

-🔀 The complete SQL bootcamp - Udemy - Jose Portilla (In progress)
+🔀 The complete SQL bootcamp - Udemy - Jose Portilla (**in progress**)

 ## <p align="center"><a name="projects"> 📈 PROJECTS 📈 </a>
- :atom:  My projects and expirence is mostly thanks to uTest platfrom for testers around the world.
+ :atom:  My projects and expirence are mostly thanks to uTest platfrom for testers around the world.
 This platform makes opportunity for every tester no matter who and where from.
 They performs services for huge companies around the world in testing their apps, devices, webs, and much more.
-I started testing on uTest in Januray 2024 and a made some really good progress and became respected around companies for work that I do.
-For now I am at bronze level of uTest Certification and I am constantly working on developing my skills in testing so I can ranka up in level.
+I started testing on uTest in Januray 2024 and I made some really good progress and became respected around companies for work that I do.
+For now I am at bronze level of uTest Certification and I am constantly working on developing my skills in testing so I can rank up in levels.

  (Add pictures from uTest Statistics)

 ## <p align="center"><a name="languages"> 🏴󠁧󠁢󠁥󠁮󠁧󠁿 LANGUAGES 🏴󠁧󠁢󠁥󠁮󠁧󠁿 </a>
-As languages are really important part of every kind of job in IT I decided to write a littlwe bit about it and how it looks in my life.
+As languages are really important part of every kind of job in IT I decided to write a little about it and how it looks in my life.
 - English - Thats why I am writing all my sources in English is to show you that I can use it and use it well I think.
 I wrote whole portfolio and CV in English and I try to use it as much as I can to be better and better.
-I watch movies, listen to podcasts, read books in this language and have very little difficulties with some unusual phrases, or words that I just don't know yet.
+I watch movies, listen to podcasts, read books in this language and have very little difficulties overall.
+It may be a little more time consuming with some unusual phrases, or words that I just don't know yet.
 I love this language and hope to use it in my future work almost all the time.

 - Italian - I spent 7 months in Italy in two parts.
 First I went on practices, and second time I went to take part in an intern opportunity.
-As I knew I could learn one languge I decided it won't be hard for me to learn the other one.
+At that time I could speak almost fluently in English so I knew it won't be hard for me to learn the next one.
 And I started to learn and became a communicative in this language in a really short period of time.
 I would describe myself in this language as A1 because I can exchange thoughts with italians.
 But it is not like I am native or something.
 Just huge basics and really good understanding in practice at work not from books.

-- Spanish - I learned this language for a few years before I started learning Italian.
-Spanish helped me better understand Italian language to become better.
-For now my Spanish understanding is a little outdated because of lack of time to manage everything going on around.
+- Spanish - I have learned this language for a few years before I started learning Italian.
+Spanish helped me to better understand Italian language.
+For now my Spanish understanding is a little outdated because of lack of time.
 But this is on my list after becoming really good in Italian to become fluent also in Spanish.
-What I can tell what even surprised me was when we had a visitation at work from Spanish mother factory, I could communicate with spanish people as well as almost anyone else and I almost did't need to use translator.
+What I can tell (what even surprised me) was when we had a visitation at work from Spanish mother factory.
+I could communicate with spanish people as well as almost anyone else and I almost did't need to use a translator.

 Connecting my English skills with Italian and Spanish and confidency to speak in other language without fear of being rejected makes me a really international human being.